Towards Enhanced Image Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: Experiments

-\textbf{Ablation of alignment module}.
-Our alignment module includes a dimension and a distribution alignment.
-We validate the effectiveness of each module by comparing with the following variants step by step: i) \textit{linear}: Use linear layer to align feature dimension only; ii) \textit{attn}: Based on i, further use a single self-attention block to align the distribution; iii) \textit{cross x4}: we instead use learnable query and 4 cross-attention layers to learn the MAE prior.
-ASUKA adopts 4 self-attention blocks.
-Results are shown in~\Cref{tab:align-ablation}.
-The self-attention block shows improved results on simply aligning the dimension as well as using a cross-attention block to align the distribution.
-Using 4 self-attention blocks improves the capacity of the alignment module.
+\paragraph{Ablation of alignment module} We validate the efficacy of our alignment module step by step: (1) \textit{linear}: Use linear layer to align feature dimension only; (2) \textit{attn}: Based on \textit{linear}, further use a single self-attention block to align the distribution; (3) \textit{cross x4}: we instead use learnable query and 4 cross-attention layers to learn the MAE prior.
+ASUKA-SD adopts 4 self-attention blocks.
+Results are shown in Tab.~\ref{tab:align-ablation}.
+The self-attention block shows improved results compared with only align dimension and cross-attention block.
+Using 4 self-attention blocks improves the capacity.

-\textbf{Ablation of decoder training pipeline}.
-For the decoder, we compare ASUKA with i) \textit{KL-VAE}: the decoder used in SD; ii) \textit{Asy.
-VAE}: the decoder trained by~\cite{zhu2023designing}; iii) \textit{color-aug}: only use color augmentation to train the decoder; Results are shown in~\Cref{tab:decoder-ablation}, which shows the superiority of our augmented decoder to ensure the mask-unmask consistency.